Graham Mertz: Professional career

+Houston Texans

+2025

+Mertz was drafted by the Houston Texans in the sixth round, with the 197th overall pick in the 2025 NFL draft.

+Mertz made the roster, starting the 2025 season as QB3 behind C.J.
+Stroud & Davis Mills.

 Personal life

-Graham's father, Ron Mertz, played football as an offensive lineman at Minnesota from 1989–92.
+Graham's father, Ron Mertz, played football as an offensive lineman at Minnesota from 1989 to 1992.
 Graham has two sisters that played college basketball: Lauren, at Kansas State, and Mya, at Drake.